kaykayehnn/typescript-react-redux-boilerplate/README.md

 **App** is the root component.
 It renders wrapper components and specifies app routes.

 **Polyfills** is an entry point containing polyfills for older browsers.
-It gets processed in a separate bundle and is loaded conditionally by a test in [index.html](https://github.com/kayKayEhnn/typescript-react-redux-boilerplate/blob/318ca1247e1446a95f43e6410f4764159fb77a49/public/index.html#L18-L27).
+They get processed in a separate bundle for better long-term caching and are loaded unconditionally as their size tends to be negligible comprared to other assets.

 **Style** is the entry point for global styles and importing CSS frameworks.